 10. Sungkyunkwan University

-Why it stands out: SKKU’s SKK Graduate School of Business (SKK GSB) is a strong pick for students who want a Korea-based business education with an English-friendly, globally oriented MBA experience and real-world, industry-connected learning.
+Why it stands out: SKKU’s SKK Graduate School of Business (SKK GSB) is a strong pick for students who want a Korea-based business education with English-taught MBA pathways, global exposure, and real-world, industry-connected learning.

 “The MBA courses are truly international in nature, designed to encourage critical thinking, collaboration, and exposure to diverse perspectives.”